Awinn38/CHEME-Projects/README.md

 # CHEME-Projects
-This is a place for my coding projects for school/fun
+This is a place for esoteric MATLAB